High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Abstract

 \section{Abstract}

-This study presents a mathematical optimization framework and preliminary analysis to inform long-term investment planning for Puerto Rico's electric power system.
-In this study, we consider a high-resolution capacity expansion planning (CEP) model to identify least-cost generation and storage investments that improve the reliability of Puerto Rico's power system.
-The model co-optimizes new investments along with thermal generator retirements, while considering a detailed operational model of generator dispatch, thermal generator commitments, fuel selection, and storage operation, subject to equipment engineering limits, system constraints, fuel supply limitations, and load satisfaction.
-Key methodological advances relative to prior long-term planning studies on Puerto Rico's power system include: (i) a nodal representation of the transmission network at 38 kV and above, (ii) hourly chronological simulation of system operations for a set of representative days, (iii) an explicit unit commitment formulation for all existing and new thermal units, with realistic ramping, minimum up- and down-times, and startup costs, (iv) explicit modeling of system-wide fuel supply constraints, and (v) stochastic operational scenarios that capture load variability, renewable availability, and the high forced outage rates of legacy units.
+This study presents a mathematical optimization framework and analysis to inform practical long-term investment planning in Puerto Rico's electric power system.
+In this study, we utilize a high-resolution capacity expansion planning (CEP) model to identify least-cost generation and storage investments that significantly improve the reliability of Puerto Rico's power system.
+The model co-optimizes new investments along with thermal generator retirements, while considering a detailed operational model of generator dispatch, thermal generator commitments, fuel selection, and storage operation.
+Constraints are imposed to enforce equipment engineering limits, system constraints, fuel supply limitations, and load satisfaction.
+Key modeling advances of this study, relative to prior long-term planning studies on Puerto Rico's power system, include: (i) a nodal representation of the transmission network at 38 kV and above; (ii) hourly chronological simulation of system operations for a large set of representative days; (iii) an explicit unit commitment formulation for all existing and new thermal units, with realistic ramping, minimum up- and down-times, and startup costs; (iv) explicit modeling of regional fuel supply constraints; and (v) operational scenarios that capture load variability, renewable availability, and the high forced outage rates of legacy units.\\